zer0chance/eva-vm/README.md

 # EVA Language Virtual Machine

-### Build from sourcec
+### Build from sources

 This project is using CMake for build.

-To build it on Windows:
+To build it on Windows with MinGW:

 ```
+# From VS Command line:
 cmake . build -G "MinGW Makefiles"
-nmake -f Makefile   # This one from VS cmd
+nmake -f Makefile
 ```